 vStorage API Is Not Available

-VMware provides a data protection framework that is called vStorage API (Application Program Interface) for enabling centralized backup of virtual machines on a host level. vStorage APIs allows third-party applications to make VM backup more efficiently as well as offload CPU, network, and storage.
+VMware provides a data protection framework that is called vStorage API (Application Program Interface) for enabling centralized backup of virtual machines on a host level. vStorage APIs allows third-party VMware backup solutions to make backup more efficiently as well as offload CPU, network, and storage.
 ESXi Server Free Edition doesn’t allow applications to interact with that ESXi server via vStorage APIs, hence, VMs cannot be backed up from the free version of ESXi on a host level.
 Your backup application should display an error message in this case.
 You can only perform a legacy backup of VMs running on the free version of ESXi host that requires the agent installation on the guest operating system.
-This blog post explains why legacy backup is not recommended for backing up virtual machines.

 Features That Are not Limited for Free VMware ESXi